PDE characterisation of geometric distribution functions and quantiles: Introduction

 \end{Defin}

-The triangle inequality entails that $g_P$ is well-defined, irrespective of the probability measure $P$, without any moment assumption.
-It is further easy to see that $g_P$ is continuous over $\R^d$.
-Theorem 5.1 in \cite{KonPai1} entails that $g_P$ is continuously differentiable over an open subset $U\subset \R^d$ if and only if $P$ has no atoms in $U$; in this case, we have
+The triangle inequality entails that $h_P$ is well-defined and continuous over $\R^d$, irrespective of the probability measure $P$, without any moment assumption.
+Theorem 5.1 in \cite{KonPai1} further entails that $h_P$ is continuously differentiable over an open subset~$\Om\subset\R^d$ if and only if $P$ has no atoms in $\Om$; in this case, we have